Why New Relic

 Confused.com solved its initial challenge of simplifying and consolidating its view of application performance with New Relic APM.
 “Once we got New Relic, we didn’t need to worry about hosting our own monitoring system, and we didn’t need to worry about trying to stitch together a disparate view of system health and how things are operating,” says Brockway.
 “Now we know we can just log into the browser, we can get a good view of the application performance and what it means in terms of a technical context.”

-In addition to APM, Confused.com uses New Relic Browser, New Relic Insights, New Relic Synthetics, and New Relic Servers to get an endto-end view into the health of its systems.
-Not only is the team able to see right into the line of code with APM features like Transaction Traces and Thread Profiling, but it can see greater context behind browser-sideperformance as well.
-Says Chris Lewis, head of website development for
+In addition to APM, Confused.com uses New Relic Browser, New Relic Insights, and New Relic Synthetics to get an end-to-end view into the health of its systems.
+Not only is the team able to see right into the line of code with APM features like Transaction Traces and Thread Profiling, but it can see greater context behind browser-side performance as well.

 “Using New Relic APM’s scalability analysis, we estimate we can save around £5,000 ($7,800 USD) a month in hosting costs by scaling down our instances to the right size.”

 Translating lines of code into pound signs

 With a more simplified view into application performance, one of the immediate benefits Confused.com has enjoyed is faster mean time to resolution.
 “Before we started using New Relic, in many cases it would take me days to diagnose an issue, whereas now that kind of exercise takes me mere minutes,” says Lewis.

 In addition to saving time, the Confused.com team is also finding ways to save money.
 “Using New Relic APM’s scalability analysis, we estimate we can save around £5,000 ($7,800 USD) a month in hosting costs by scaling down our instances to the right size,” says Brockway.